shubh-vaishnav/Business_Insights_360/README.md

 - What is the objective of building this PowerBi dashboard?
 - In what terms the success of this project will be measured?
-- What will be the time dead-line of the project?
+- What will be the time deadline for the project?
-- do the stakeholders expect a pre-view before the actual release?
+- do the stakeholders expect a preview before the actual release?
 - What are all the hopes stakeholders have out of this project?
 - what are all the fears the stakeholders have in terms of building this dashboard?
 - Who will be using this dashboard and for what purpose?